Dolomites Winter Edition 2020

 • A small duffel or suitcase.
 Before leaving our first hotel, we will each pack a small duffel or suitcase with what we will need to stay four nights in mountain huts.
 This duffel or suitcase should be small enough to fit on the bench of a typical modern chairlift.
 You should be able to carry your camera gear and this duffel onto the chairlift.

 • Snacks and hydration.
 Maintaining energy and hydration is very important when out in the wilderness.
 Energy bars, nuts, seeds, and water are recommended.
 At times we could find ourselves in very remote areas, far from the nearest store, so it is a good idea to have a stock of snacks packed when you arrive.

 • Willingness to learn and discover.

 While adventure and great photos are our main goals, your safety is a priority along with treating the land that we travel on with respect, practicing “leave no trace” ethics.
-Erin and Sean are seasoned backcountry travelers, and Erin is certified by Wilderness Medical Associates as a Wilderness First Responder (WFR).
+Erin is a seasoned backcountry travelers and is certified by Wilderness Medical Associates as a Wilderness First Responder (WFR).
 In order for participants to have a comfortable experience where they can concentrate on the photography, it is highly advised that you have proper attire consisting of non-cotton outdoor dedicated clothing, including an assortment of layers to keep you warm down to temperatures well below freezing.